Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Relation of coherent structures to the inverse cascade process

-The angle distributions between stress and strain-rate tensors as a flux transfer efficiency measure, motivated by equations (\ref{eq:polar_spatial_scale_flux}) and (\ref{eq:decomposed_polar_spatial_scale_flux}), leads to further insights to the physical mechanisms of coherent structures.
-Thus, a clearer picture for the cascade direction tendencies is obtained from the PDFs of $\delta \overline{\theta}$, $\delta \overline{\theta}_c$ and $\delta \overline{\theta}_r$ shown in figures \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2} (e)-(h).
+The angle distributions between stress and strain-rate tensors as a flux transfer efficiency measure, motivated by equations \eqref{eq:polar_spatial_scale_flux} and \eqref{eq:decomposed_polar_spatial_scale_flux}, is shown in figure \ref{fig:various_physical_quantities_run2_4} (f), where the largest part of the marked coherent regions display angles close to $\delta \overline{\theta} = \pi/4$.
+The corresponding misalignment of strain-rate and subfilter stress tensors results in a lower nonlinear flux efficiency.
+A clearer picture of the overall cascade direction tendencies is obtained from the PDFs of $\delta \overline{\theta}$, $\delta \overline{\theta}_c$ and $\delta \overline{\theta}_r$ shown in figures \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2_3} (e)-(h).
 The PDF of the total field $\delta \overline{\theta}$ clearly shifts towards values smaller than $\pi/4$, with skewness and kurtosis values of $\tilde{\mu}_3 = 0.06$ and $\tilde{\mu}_4 = 3.79$, respectively.
-This indicates that the strain-rate and stress tensors, $\overline{\bm{S}}$ and $\overline{\bm{\tau}}$, tend to align, which leads to the overall net negative flux.
-However, the shape of all the PDFs of the coherent parts $\delta \overline{\theta}_c$ are mostly symmetric and centered at a value of $\pi/4$ with skewness values $0.02$, $0.06$, $0.0$, and $0.03$ for the Okubo-Weiss criterion, vorticity magnitude, forward FTLE and backward FTLE, respectively.
-Thus, the coherent strain-rate and stress tensors, $\overline{\bm{S}}_c$ and $\overline{\bm{\tau}}_{c,c}$, have the tendency to misalign, resulting in a lower scale flux efficiency, despite their high local flux amplitudes.
-It may be concluded, that the quadrupolar shape of the coherent scale flux distribution $\overline{Z}_c$ in figure \ref{fig:coherent_residual_spatial_scale_flux_distribution_vorticity_threshold_k_60_run2} (a) is caused by these high misalignment tendencies.
-On the contrary, the PDFs of the residual parts $\delta \overline{\theta}_r$ skew even more to the right compared to the total field $\delta \overline{\theta}$, with skewness values of $0.13$, $0.14$, $0.12$, and $0.11$ for the Okubo-Weiss criterion, vorticity magnitude, forward FTLE and backward FTLE, respectively.
-Furthermore, for the Okubo-Weiss criterion in figure \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2} (e), and for the forward/backward FTLE in figures \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2} (g) and (h), the left tails of the residual parts $\delta \overline{\theta}_r$ are higher and the right tails are lower compared to their corresponding coherent counterparts $\delta \overline{\theta}_c$.
-These tendencies lead to a higher stress-strain tensor alignment behavior and thus a higher scale flux efficiency of the residual compared to the coherent part.
+This indicates that the strain-rate and stress tensors, $\overline{\mathsfbi{S}}$ and $\overline{\boldsymbol{\tau}}$, tend to positively align, which lead to the overall net negative flux.
+However, the shape of all the PDFs of the coherent parts $\delta \overline{\theta}_c$ are mostly symmetric and centered at a value of $\pi/4$ with skewness values $0.06$, $0.02$, $0.0$, and $0.03$ for the VM, OW criterion, f-FTLE and b-FTLE, respectively.
+Thus, the coherent strain-rate and stress tensors, $\overline{\mathsfbi{S}}_c$ and $\overline{\boldsymbol{\tau}}_{c,c}$, have the tendency to fully misalign, resulting in a lower cross-scale flux efficiency, despite their high local flux amplitudes.
+On the contrary, the PDFs of the residual parts $\delta \overline{\theta}_r$ skew even more to the right compared to the total field $\delta \overline{\theta}$, with skewness values of $0.14$, $0.13$, $0.12$, and $0.11$ for the VM, OW criterion, f-FTLE and b-FTLE, respectively.
+Additionally, for the OW criterion in figure \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2_3} (f), for the f-FTLE in figure \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2_3} (g), and for the b-FTLE in figure \ref{fig:PDF_rotationangle_and_scale_to_scale_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_k_60_run2_3} (h), the left tails of the residual parts $\delta \overline{\theta}_r$ are even higher and the right tails even lower compared to their corresponding coherent counterparts $\delta \overline{\theta}_c$.
+These tendencies lead to a higher stress-strain tensor alignment behavior and thus a higher cross-scale flux efficiency of the residual compared to the coherent part.